 It was a dumb mistake.
 I grabbed the biggest package of coffee filters—a pack of 1,000—only to discover much later that I’d picked up the wrong size for my coffeemaker.

 Coffee filters are not expensive, which is probably the reason I didn’t bother returning them to the store.
 I suppose I should have tried, but I’m glad didn’t.
-I began finding all kinds of ways to use those filters for other things than making coffee.
+I began finding all kinds of ways to use those filters.

-What I discovered is that the basket-style filters are super useful around the house and the garage, too for so many things that have absolutely nothing to do with coffee!
+What I discovered is that the basket-style filters are made of absorbent paper that leaves no lint behind.
+That makes them super useful around the house and the garage, too for so many things that have absolutely nothing to do with coffee!

 1. Prevent splatters

 Don’t you hate that mess inside the microwave?
 Prevent it by covering the bowl, plate, or food item with a wet coffee filter turned upside down to create a little canopy.
 Dampen it first with water so it sticks to the bowl.
-Works really well because the filter is highly absorbent, but doesn’t fly off when the food pops and splatters.
+Works really well because the filter is highly absorbent, but “glued” to the bowl this way, doesn’t fly off when the food pops and splatters.

 2. Quick sparkle